 Tip: In this pose, you might end up stretching your neck a little too much by pulling the shoulders too far away from the ears.
 Lift the shoulders slightly towards the ears to keep the back of the neck and throat soft.

 Supplement your yoga exercises with proper diet and rest.
-By including yoga as a part of your lifestyle, you can get enough relief and enjoy a new level of health and well-being.
+By including yoga as a part of your lifestyle with more such health blogs, you can get enough relief and enjoy a new level of health and well-being.